 Biogeochemistry (NEMO-TOP)

 TOP (Tracers in the Ocean Paradigm) handles oceanic passive tracers.
-At present, this component provides the physical constraints and boundaries conditions for oceanic tracers transport and represents a generalized, hardwired interface toward biogeochemical models to enable a seamless coupling.
+At present, this component provides the physical constraints and boundary conditions for oceanic tracers transport and represents a generalized, hardwired interface toward biogeochemical models to enable a seamless coupling.

 In particular, transport dynamics are supplied by the ocean dynamical core thus enabling the use of all available advection and diffusion schemes in both on- and offline modes.